iammuskans/virtual-assistant/README.md

-# nova-ai-assistant
+# virtual-assistant
-Nova is a simple command-line AI assistant built using Python and the OpenAI API.
+a simple command-line AI assistant built using Python and the OpenAI API.